quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.2.3 =
+Thanks for using Quentn Plugin!
+Please update the plugin to fix field mapping issues in form widget of Elementor PRO.

 = 1.2.2 =
 Thanks for using Quentn Plugin!
 Please update the plugin to make compatible for Elementor versions >= 3.5.